-- Internationalisation.
-Most of the apps are designed to be used on international markets.
-Testing for translation is only one piece of the whole internationalisation testing.
+Most of the apps are designed to be used in international markets.
+Testing for translation is only one piece of the whole localization testing.
 Testers should also take into account regional traits (locale settings, timezones) and target audience.
-Changing time while app is running might cause some interesting artefacts.
-Also some designs that are working in the western world might not work in the east and vice-versa.
+Changing time while the app is running might cause some interesting artifacts.
+Also, some designs that are working in the western world might not work in the east and vice-versa.
 Right-to-left languages have always kept developers puzzled.

 Together with our community of expert testers and tailored tools, Testlio helps to overcome those challenges.
 Through community we have access to enormous pool of different devices and clients can let their apps to be tested exactly on the specified devices.
 With automation scripts we can check the main workflows on various emulated devices.

 Testlio’s strength comes from testing in the real world environment with real users on real devices.
 This means that testers catch issues that are not common in laboratory conditions.
-For example, we have experienced situations where some screen elements were not understandable in the bright sunlight and users had no idea on which button they should click.
-Our testers have internet connections that are different in their type and bandwith and change over time.
+For example, we have experienced situations, where some screen elements were not understandable in the bright sunlight and users, had no idea which button they should click.
+Our testers have different internet connections and bandwidth usage that changes over time.
 This is what also happens with real users.
 Testlio helps you to discover those issues before your customers do.

 Testlio community is widespread all over the world.
 We have some testers in every corner of the world and they are the ones who know best their local traits and can make sure that apps under test take those details into account.
 It’s always a good idea to run your translations through a native speaker who also understand the local market.